AdaCore/cuda/doc/build_architecture.rst

 Building for Tegra®
 ===================

-Tegra® is an NVIDIA SoC that conbines together ARM cores and NVIDIA GPUs.
+Tegra® is an NVIDIA® SoC that combines together ARM cores and NVIDIA GPUs.
 GNAT for CUDA® allow to target this SoC through a cross compiler.
-The toolchain is hosted on a x86 64 bits Linux system and will generate both ARM 64 bits code targeting the Linux environment installed on Tegra together with the necessary PTX code.
+The toolchain is hosted on a x86 64 bits Linux system (Host) and will generate both ARM 64 bits code targeting the Linux environment installed on Tegra® (CUDA_Host) together with the necessary PTX code running over the GPU (Device).

-TODO
+To cross build valid (CUDA_Host and Device) object code from your (Host) you will need:

+- This project, GNAT for CUDA: A specialized Ada runtime leveraging Ada bindings for CUDA running on the (Device).
+- A GNAT ``aarch64-linux`` cross-compiler toolchain on your (Host) and targeting the (CUDA_Host).
+- The CUDA libraries of the (CUDA_Host).
+We recommend you network access those installed on your (CUDA_Host) from the (HOST).
+- Set the ``cuda_host`` and ``gpu_arch`` scenario variables matching the TEGRA configuration for both the ``device`` and ``host`` build project.
+The definition of possible values for both scenario variables are found in ``cuda_api_device.gpr``.
+- Finally deploy to, then execute the built executable at the (CUDA_HOST).

+For a detailed and contextualized instruction set, please consult the git repository front-facing README.md section about `cross-compilation <https://github.com/AdaCore/cuda#cross-compilation>`_.